The History of PMSS and What it covers

 The PMSS System and Wholistic Care's Role

-The PMSS System: How it Started
+The Post-Majority Support Services System: How it Started

 In 2016 the Canadian Human Rights Tribunal found that Canada discriminated against both First Nation children and communities through, in part, providing inequitable and insufficient funding for child and family services (“CFS”).
 As a result, Indigenous Services Canada (“ISC”) was ordered to rethink their entire First Nations Child and Family Services (“FNCFS”) Program almost from scratch to ensure that the wrongs of the past were not perpetuated into the future.